 Daytona Beach.
 The mere mention of this city sends shivers down my spine.
 Daytona Beach is home to beautiful beaches, a world-renowned race track, and one of my worst nightmares.

 It all began when my son, Hutch, qualified for the 2014 Youth National Weightlifting competition.
 Hutch had worked hard, and we were excited to travel to Daytona for his first big competition.
-In planning the trip, I knew I would be traveling with all four of my children, so I wanted to make the trip as cost-effective as possible.
+In planning the trip, I knew I would be traveling with all three of my children, so I wanted to make the trip as cost-effective as possible.
 With the competition on Friday morning, I purchased tickets for a Thursday flight.
 I didn’t want to arrive too early—that would mean more money spent on rental cars, hotel rooms, and food.

 Due to a flight delay, our plane arrived in Daytona Beach at 9:00 PM.
 By the time we got our rental car and drove to our hotel, it was 10:30 PM.
-I arrived at the hotel to discover that our discount accommodations were shared by a number of people loudly enjoying the beach outside the hotel.
+I arrived at the hotel to discover that our discount accommodations were shared by a number of partygoers loudly enjoying the beach outside the hotel.
 We were exhausted, however, and attempted to sleep through the night.

 When I finally stopped to ask for directions, a kind man explained that I was about an hour away from my destination and that I could not possibly make it by 8:00.
 I had an ungraceful panic attack, which was witnessed by my children, who then started crying because they were scared by my reaction.
 I quickly turned the car around and sped to the venue, possibly breaking a few traffic laws along the way.

 As I approached the venue, I still couldn’t locate it.
 The competition was at a school that was tucked away in a residential setting.
 After several frantic phone calls to Hutch’s coach, I located the venue.
 I sped to the curb, yanked Hutch out of the car and ran to the weigh-in.
-Then I realized that we had left his identification documents in the car . . . back to the car.
+I then realized that we had left his identification documents in the car . . . back to the car.
 Hutch made the weigh-in cut-off by SIXTY SECONDS.

 I heaved a sigh of relief and handed Hutch his breakfast, which consisted of some muffins we had brought from the hotel’s breakfast buffet.
 Minutes later, Hutch’s coach called him into the warm-up area to begin warming-up.
 Breakfast would have to wait.

 As Hutch walked back to the warm-up area, he asked me to get his gym bag out of the car.
 I looked.
 I couldn’t find it.
 In our haste to leave the hotel, we had left his bag—complete with singlet and shoes—in the breakfast room at the hotel.
-Hutch went back to the warm-up area wearing shorts, a t-shirt, and Crocs.
+Hutch entered the warm-up area wearing shorts, a t-shirt, and Crocs.
 I sped back to the hotel for his bag.

 Fortunately, the story ended well.
-I was able to retrieve the bag, and Hutch strapped on his shoes just moments before walking onto the platform for introductions.
+I was able to retrieve the bag, and Hutch strapped on his weightlifting shoes just moments before walking onto the platform for introductions.

 From this experience, I learned a few things that will make your experience much less stressful: